-Saudi crown prince approved 2018 killing of journalist Jamal Khashoggi, U.S. intelligence report concludes
+Saudi crown prince approved operation that led to death of journalist Jamal Khashoggi, U.S. intelligence report concludes

 The two-page report said the intelligence community based its conclusions on the absolute control the crown prince, known as MBS, had over decision-making in the kingdom, his “support for using violent measures to silence dissidents abroad, including Khashoggi,” and the participation in the operation of his senior aides and security officials.

-“I think there are a range of actions that are on the table,” White House spokesperson Jen Psaki told reporters Thursday.

-Read the intelligence report implicating Saudi Arabian Crown Prince Mohammed bin Salman in the killing of journalist Jamal Khashoggi

-As part of his promise to “recalibrate” relations with Saudi Arabia, Biden has cited several areas that include Saudi human rights violations and political repression, prosecution of the Saudi-led war in Yemen and the Khashoggi death.
-He has already stopped the U.S. sale of offensive weapons used in the war against Yemen’s Houti rebels and paused for review all other weapons purchases by the kingdom, the world’s largest customer for U.S. defense goods.
+As part of his promise to “recalibrate” relations with Saudi Arabia, President Biden has cited several issues, including Saudi human rights violations and political repression, the prosecution of the Saudi-led war in Yemen and the Khashoggi killing.
+He has already stopped the U.S. sale of offensive weapons used in the war against Yemen’s Houthi rebels and paused for review all other weapons purchases by the kingdom, the world’s largest customer for U.S. defense goods.

-But at the same time, Biden has called the Saudis important regional partners, saying the United States will continue counterterrorism cooperation and its assistance to them against regional threats, including Iran.
+At the same time, Biden has called the Saudis important regional partners, saying the United States will continue counterterrorism cooperation and its assistance against regional threats, including Iran.

 Future dealings with the crown prince — the heir to the crown now held by his 85-year-old father and already the country’s de facto leader — will be challenging.
 The White House delayed Biden’s initial call with King Salman until more than a month after the inauguration and made clear it did not want his son on the line.

-Neither side mentioned whether the Khashoggi issue was discussed on the call, which finally took place Thursday.
+Neither side mentioned whether the Khashoggi issue was discussed on the call, which took place Thursday.

 Release of the report marks the end of a long process that began when Khashoggi, lured to the Saudi Consulate in Istanbul to pick up documents, was drugged and dismembered by Saudi agents.
 His remains have never been found.

-The CIA, based in part on intercepts of text messages and telephone calls, along with an audio tape of the actual killing, quickly contradicted the Saudi government’s claims that the crown prince was not involved.
-After a classfied briefing just weeks after Khashoggi’s death, lawmakers said the evidence was irrefutable.
+The CIA, based in part on intercepts of text messages and telephone calls, along with an audio recording of the actual killing, quickly contradicted the Saudi government’s claims that the crown prince was not involved.
+After a classified briefing just weeks after Khashoggi’s death, lawmakers said the evidence was irrefutable.

 “If the crown prince went in front of a jury, he would be convicted in 30 minutes,” then-Sen. Bob Corker (R-Tenn.) told reporters.

-But president Donald Trump, who had also been briefed, continued to insist there were no firm conclusions, asking “well, will anybody really know?”
+But President Donald Trump, who had also been briefed, continued to insist there were no firm conclusions, asking, “Well, will anybody really know?”

-Although his administration sanctioned 17 Saudi officials with alleged direct involvement in the killing itself, Trump insisted that the U.S. security alliance and massive Saudi purchases of U.S. weaponry were more important than holding the top Saudi leadership accountable.
+Although his administration imposed sanctions on 17 Saudi officials with alleged direct involvement in the killing itself, Trump insisted that the U.S. security alliance and massive Saudi purchases of U.S. weaponry were more important than holding the top Saudi leadership accountable.

 “We do have an ally, and I want to stick with an ally that in many ways has been very good,” he told Fox News after hearing the intelligence evidence.